 It shelters the approach to the circumcision room.

-Back in the harem for a moment, to consider the question of how such a palace could be kept up to date.
-Here: water runs through gold taps for the sultan's lavatory.
+Back in the harem for a moment, to consider the question of whether such a palace could be kept up to date.
+Here's proof it could: water runs through gold taps for the sultan's lavatory.